Propagation complete encodings of smooth DNNF theories: Embedding Basic Cardinality Constraints in an Encoding

 The total number of clauses in groups~\ref{N1} to~\ref{N3} is \(O(e)\).
-The number of clauses in group~\ref{N4} is at most \(nd\) and the number of clauses in each of the groups~\ref{N5p} and~\ref{N6p} is proportional to the total size of separators \(t\).
-Together, the number of clauses in the encodings is bounded by \(O(nd+e+t)\). \end{proof}
+The number of clauses in group~\ref{N4} is at most \(nd\) and the total number of clauses in the encodings of cardinality constraints \(\amoenc{S, \vek{z}_S}\) and \(\exoneenc{S, \vek{z}_S}\) respectively is proportional to the total size of separators \(t\).
+Together, the number of clauses in the encodings is bounded by \(O(nd+e+t)\).

-Let us compare the size of $\psi_p$ and $\psi'_p$ in case that $D$ is strictly leveled and the separators are constructed according to the levels.
-Let \(s\) denote the number of nodes in \(D\) and let $w$ be the maximum size of a separator, which is essentially the width of the DNNF\@.
-Since each $D_i$ contains at least one leaf and it is not in any other $D_i$, we always have $n \le s$ and frequently $n \ll s$.
-Under these assumptions, the encoding $\psi_p$ has \(O(nd+s)\) variables and \(O(nd+e+sw)\) clauses, where $sw$ is an upper bound on the number of clauses in the group~\ref{N6} because every variable is contained in at most \(w-1\) negative clauses and one positive clause introduced by \(\exonerep{S}\).

-Clearly, $s \le t \le sw$.
-Hence, if $w$ is bounded by a constant, using $\exonerep{S}$ in $\psi_p$ yields the same asymptotic estimate of the number of clauses as using $\exoneenc{S, \vek{z}_S}$ in $\psi'_p$ with the advantage of having a smaller number of auxiliary variables.
-Depending on the structure of the separators, this may happen also in other cases.
-However, if $w$ is large, then the size of the encoding $\psi_p$ can be significantly larger then the bound obtained for $\psi'_p$ in Theorem~\ref{thm:enc-size}.
-Assume $D$ has $r$ levels of sizes $w_1, \ldots, w_r$ which are also the sizes of the separators.
-Then the number of clauses of group~\ref{N6p} is $O(t)=O(w_1 + \ldots + w_r)$ while the number of clauses of group~\ref{N6} is roughly $(w_1^2 + \ldots + w_r^2)/2$.
-This is significantly more than $O(w_1 + \ldots + w_r)$, if some of the levels are large.

-Let us consider an MDD \(M\) which is a special case of a DNNF\@ and assume that \(M\) is restricted in the same way as in~\cite{AGMES16}, in particular, it is ordered and the edges do not skip levels.
-We can represent \(M\) as a smooth DNNF \(D\) by adding \(nd\) leaves for domain variables and expanding every decision node of \(M\) to a disjunction of \(d\) conjunction nodes using \(3d\) edges.
-If \(M\) has \(m\) decision nodes, then \(D\) has \(\Theta(d(m+n))=\Theta(md)\) nodes and \(\Theta(md)\) edges.
-Moreover, DNNF \(D\) is strictly leveled, so it can be covered by separators according to the levels without adding auxiliary nodes.
-We get \(t=\Theta(md)\) because every node is in a single separator which is used for each subgraph \(D_i\) containing the node.
-By Theorem~\ref{thm:enc-size} we get that there is a PC encoding for \(D\) and thus also \(M\) with \(\Theta(md)\) variables and \(\Theta(md)\) clauses which is essentially the same bound as the one achieved by the construction in~\cite{AGMES16} specifically designed for MDDs.